bitDecayGames/haxeflixel-template/README.md

 * `./bin/init_deps.sh` - Script that reads `haxelib.deps` file and configures `haxelib`
   * This script will need to be run any time the dependencies change
   * This script is run by the github actions as part of the build so local and github builds are equivalent

+### Aseprite

+All Aseprite files within the `art/` directory are automatically exported as Atlases as part of a pre-commit hook.
+The details of this process can be found in the `pre-commit` hook file, as well as the `AsepritePacker` tool code.

+There is an accompanying set of code in the `source/loaders/` directory to aid with loading these files into game objects that allow frames and durations to be driven entirely via the Aseprite files.

 ### Maintenance